senanu/b40/docs/ch01/ch01_rg.md

     > Objective: Understand the difference between dependent and independent variables

-1. Sketch out a graph (include axes and labels) that shows the relationship between air temparature and time of day at your house. {{site.space10}}
+1. Sketch out a graph (include axes and labels) that shows the relationship between air temperature and time of day at your house. {{site.space10}}
 1. Mark on your graph which axis is the dependent variable?
 Which is independent?
 1. Explain your reasoning in how you knew the graph should be shaped this way. {{site.space3}}
 1. Does your answer to the question above show deductive or inductive reasoning? {{site.space0}}